Mount Vesuvius Tickets & Tours

 Fumaroles & volcanic steam

-• Tip: Early mornings or cooler days make the steam more visible.
+Tip: Early morning or cooler days make the steam more visible; guided hikes explain geological significance.

 Vesuvius Observatory